tailrecursion/wigwam/README.md

    is specified declaratively as docstring annotations on the API methods.
    This decouples the API function code from the HTTP-related code.

+### Usage

+If you really want to use Wigwam send me a message and I can show you some live examples and help you get started.
+Otherwise, there is a probably out of date example you can look at over [here](https://github.com/micha/wigwam-example).

 # License

 ```